Patient Report Experience Measure (PREM)

-Catherine Stannard, Programme Support Officer, UK Renal Registry, firstname.lastname@example.org
+Catherine Stannard, Quality Improvement Programme Manager, UK Renal Registry, firstname.lastname@example.org

 The Kidney Patient Reported Experience Measure (PREM) is a national annual survey of kidney patients.

-The aim of the PREM survey is to
+The aim of the Kidney PREM is to:

 - Help renal unit teams understand how patients feel about their experience of care